 David Gareja is a cave monastery near Tbilisi, Georgia.
 We visited similar sites during a trip to Cappadocia, Turkey, and couldn’t pass up the opportunity to see this one.
-Particularly since it was so close, and that there is now a shuttle bus that travels there every day.
+Particularly since it was so close and easy day trip from Tbilisi, and that there is now a shuttle bus that travels there every day.
 According to their website, the bus leaves from a central location, Freedom Square, takes about an hour to get there, and returns about 7:00 p.m., and costs only 25 GEL (about 10 USD) per person.
 Sounds like a no-brainer, right?
 Well, all was not quite as it seemed.

 Van to David Gareja Monastery